apsis0215/Revit-CPY3-Python3/README.md

       def()'s should focus on single-use tasks with ##Comments that can be easily adapted.

 # py-Revit-MACRO/
-  Full routines with detailed names in the MACRO folder
+    Full routines to complete single or multiple tasks within a python stand alone script.